wojciechdominiak/find-coaches/README.md

 # Find a Coach

-Simple browser app where users can find a coach.
-Users can signup and login.
-To make an announcement, users have to register as a coach.
+Simple browser app where the user can find a coach.
+The user can signup and login.
+To make an announcement, the user has to register as a coach.
 Also users can send a request to the coach.
 Coach will see requests in the inbox.

 ## Live demo